-Engine Speed Control.
+Engine Speed Control

-An ON/OFF air solenoid valve when activated supplies system air pressure to the base end of the speed control cylinder to obtain maximum engine speed (2800rpm).
+An ON/OFF air solenoid valve when activated by either remote joystick supplies system air pressure to the base end of the speed control cylinder to obtain maximum engine speed (2800rpm).
 An air pressure regulator supplies a balanced air pressure to the rod side of the speed control cylinder, retracting the cylinder and returning the engine to the idle speed (approximately 1400rpm).